akeneo/pim-community-standard/UPGRADE-1.4.md

  - introduce new classes and services in the new *PimConnectorBundle* and component
  - behat and specs are runned on deprecated classes and import too

+## Product edit form

+With Akeneo PIM 1.4 version, we introduced a new form system on the product edit form.
+This new system is way faster, more flexible, more dynamic and better looking.
+To achieve that we built an entire new architecture based on Backbonejs and REST calls to the backend.

+We rebuilt this form with extensibility as our first technical goal to ease its customization.
+To achieve that, we developped this new form as we were integrators.
+It helped us to identify needs for extensibility points and create them for everyone use.

+Every modifications or customizations made on the old product edit form will not be compatible with 1.4.
+You can follow [the cookbooks about the new product edit form](http://docs.akeneo.com/master/cookbook/ui.html) to update them.

 ## Medias